-We define what it means to curry a function and how to write curried functions in SML.
+We defined what it means to curry a function and how to write curried functions in SML.

-We discuss higher order functions, specifically, passing functions as arguments, returning functions as values, and mapping functions over recursive data structures.
+We discussed passing functions as arguments, returning functions as values, and mapping functions over recursive data structures.
 Key to understanding functions as first class values is understanding the lexical scoping rules.

 We discussed several important higher-order functions on lists, including filter, map, foldl, and foldr.